MattCage/TicTacToe/README.md

 My first ever working HTML5 game, an evergreen classic.
 Inspired by (and written following) Marco Bruti's *Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*

 ## How to run the game
-Open `index.html`, from master's dicretory, with a web browser of your choice.
+Open `index.html`, from master directory, with a web browser of your choice.

 ## How To Play
-In TicTacToe there are two players, X and O. X is always the first player.
+In *Prj.TicTacToe* there are two players, X and O. X is always the first player.
 Click a blank space on the grid to mark it with your sign and try to be the first who gets three of same marks in a row.

+## Compatibility
+*Prj.TicTacToe* works on any device which has a web browser installed.
+**Note**: At this moment, its planned UI works better on smartphones.
+It runs also on tablets, desktops etc., but final experience and appeal may (*will*, to be honest) vary.
+This game works and has been tested on:
+- Chrome
+- Firefox
+- Internet Explorer 8+
+- Opera

+Originally developed, and best viewed, on Google Chrome.

 ## Credits
 Original code has been written by **Marco Bruti** and comes from his book [*Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*](http://www.amazon.it/gp/product/B00DHIRW4Y).